openmeteo/pthelma/doc/spatial.rst

    function, in contrast to :func:`integrate()`, which does the actual job.

-   *group* is a list of time series, in the form accepted by :func:`update_timeseries_cache()`. *mask* is a raster with the area of study, in the form accepted by :func:`integrate()`.
-   *stations_layer* is an :class:`ogr.Layer` object like the one returned by :func:`create_ogr_layer_from_stations()`; *mask* and *stations_layer* must be in the same co-ordinate reference system.
+   *mask* is a raster with the area of study, in the form accepted by :func:`integrate()`.  *stations_layer* is an :class:`ogr.Layer` object like the one returned by :func:`create_ogr_layer_from_timeseries()`; *mask* and *stations_layer* must be in the same co-ordinate reference system.
-   *cache* is a :class:`TimeseriesCache` object; this function does not update it; the caller should update it before calling.  *date* is a :class:`~datetime.datetime` object specifying the date and time for which we are to perform integration.
-The output goes to *filename*; if it already exists, the function returns immediately without doing anything.
+   *date* is a :class:`~datetime.datetime` object specifying the date and time for which we are to perform integration.
+The output goes to *output_filename*; if it already exists, the function returns immediately without doing anything.
 The attribute TIMESTAMP is written in the file, with *date* as its value, formatted by :func:`datetime.strftime()` with the format *date_fmt*; if the file already exists, the function returns immediately without doing anything. *funct* and *kwargs* are passed to :func:`integrate()`.

-   If some of the time series in *group* don't have *date* in the cache, they are not taken into account in the integration.
-If no time series in *group* have *date* in the cache, the function does nothing.
+   If some of the time series in *filenames* don't have *date*, they are not taken into account in the integration.
+If no time series has *date*, the function does nothing.

 .. class:: BitiaApp